 - 1 medium navel orange skin included, scrubbed, and cut into chunks

 - 1 medium medium sweet crisp apple such as Honeycrisp, Fuji, or gala, washed with peel on, cut into chunks

 - 1/3 cup honey choose a mild honey such as clover

 - 1 tablespoon orange liqueur such as Grand Marnier (optional, but delicious)

-- Toast the walnuts: Preheat the oven to 350 degrees F. Spread the walnuts into an even layer on an ungreased rimmed baking sheet.
+- First, toast the walnuts.
+Preheat the oven to 350 degrees F. Spread the walnuts into an even layer on an ungreased baking sheet with a rim.
 Bake for 8 to 12 minutes, until lightly toasted and fragrant.
 Watch carefully towards the end of the baking time to make sure the nuts do not burn.
 Transfer to a plate and let cool completely (place in the refrigerator if you’d like to speed up this process).

 - Transfer the mixture to a serving bowl and stir in the honey and orange liqueur.
 Chill at least 2 hours or overnight.
 Serve chilled or at room temperature.

 - Adapted from my friend Keri’s recipe.